 - 40 cherry pieces

-- In a stand mixer beat butter, sugar until light and fluffy, add egg and vanilla.
+- In a stand mixer beat butter and sugar until light and fluffy, add egg and vanilla.

 - In a separate bowl, whisk together flour, baking powder, and salt.
 Add to butter mixture in 2 or 3 additions.